“There is never an absolute answer to everything, except of course that you have to do your squats”

-The full body split covers the major muscle groups and main basic exercises which is just what a new lifter or novice needs.
-If you are starting or still new to training, then you need to build the foundation and get your body used to lift the weight by training the most important exercises frequently and with moderate intensity and volume.
-This means you can practice and learn fundamental exercises and also provide a good stimulus to the muscle(s) to adapt.
+The full body split covers the major muscle groups and main basic exercises, which is what a new lifter or novice needs.
+If you are starting or still new to training, you need to build the foundation and get your body used to lift the weight by training the most important exercises frequently and with moderate intensity and volume.
+This means you can practice and learn fundamental exercises and provide an excellent stimulus for the muscle(s) to adapt.

 Now for what the training session itself looks like.
-Firstly, we need to maximise the return on investment and time efficiency of the session, so we only perform exercises which are going to tick those 2 boxes.
-The best exercises for this are ones which use large muscle groups, involve more than one joint action (termed ‘compound’ lifts) and move the most weight, then we also make sure that this is evenly distributed across the body so we are not ignoring any muscles.
+Firstly, we need to maximise the return on investment and time efficiency of the session, so we only perform exercises that will tick those 2 boxes.
+The best exercises use large muscle groups, involve more than one joint action (termed ‘compound’ lifts) and move the most weight.
+We also make sure that this is evenly distributed across the body, so we are not ignoring any muscles.

-Looking at the sample program below we see that the lower body is covered in the first half of the session with 2 great exercises, this is then followed by 3 exercises for the upper body.
-Also, note how we use an exercise to cover both the anterior and posterior sides of the upper and lower body, this massively contributes to balance.
+The sample program below shows that the lower body is covered in the first half of the session with 2 great exercises; 3 exercises for the upper body, then follow this.
+Also, note how we use an exercise to cover both the anterior and posterior sides of the upper and lower body; this contributes to balance.

-You’ll notice there is no cardiovascular work in this program, this is because in the gym we want to maximise the use of weights which have the greatest effect on strength, body composition and more!
-Any cardiovascular work could be done at another time, but when we have access to weights we are going to get everything from them.
+You’ll notice there is no cardiovascular work in this program; this is because, in the gym, we want to maximise the use of weights that have the most significant effect on strength, body composition and more!
+Any cardiovascular work could be done at another time, but when we have access to weights, we will get everything from them.

-Give this article a read here to understand more about the specifics of weight training programs and the benefits.
+Give this article a read here to understand more about the specifics of weight training programs and their benefits.

 A. Back Squat, Barbell, Heels Elevated, 5 sets, 10-12 reps, 4:0:1:0 tempo, 120s rest